 Example: The night sky was filled with the bioluminescence of dancing fireflies.

 Example: Since kangaroos hop, they use their forelegs more for lanterns, n.
-Lights that have a covering, usually made of glass tent.
+Lights that have a covering that is usually made of glass Example: The campers all carried lanterns as they went from tent to tent.

 Variation(s): foreleg